-- 2 BC Hydro's load forecast is produced annually and is a key input in determining the - 3 LRB.
-BC Hydro's load forecasting methodology has been the subject of review in a - number of BCUC regulatory proceedings, including the 2008 LTAP, the 2011 Ruskin - 5 Dam and Powerhouse Upgrade Project Certificate of Public Convenience and - 6 Necessity (CPCN), and the 2011 Dawson Creek/Chetwynd Area Transmission - 7 Project (DCAT) CPCN.
-In its 2008 LTAP Decision, the BCUC accepted BC Hydro's - load forecast methodology and a similar methodology has been adopted in this IRP. - 9 BC Hydro includes verifiable information in its mid-load forecast to reflect possible - load increases or reductions for current customers.
-In addition, the future demands - of new mining and oil and gas customers are generated with reference to, among - other things, sources such as expert third party consultants, reports from - government agencies such as the BC Oil and Gas Commission, and various other - company-specific reports. - Regarding future demand from the LNG industry, BC Hydro considered a range of - potential LNG loads as scenarios in the 2012 Load Forecast.
-Future demand from - the LNG industry warrants specific analysis given the scope of its potential impact on - resource plans.
+BC Hydro's load forecast is produced annually and is a key input in determining the 2 LRB.
+BC Hydro's load forecasting methodology has been the subject of review in a 3 number of BCUC regulatory proceedings, including the 2008 LTAP, the 2011 Ruskin 4 Dam and Powerhouse Upgrade Project Certificate of Public Convenience and 5 Necessity (CPCN), and the 2011 Dawson Creek/Chetwynd Area Transmission 6 Project (DCAT) CPCN.
+In its 2008 LTAP Decision, the BCUC accepted BC Hydro's 7 load forecast methodology and a similar methodology has been adopted in this IRP.
+8 BC Hydro includes verifiable information in its mid load forecast to reflect possible 9 load increases or reductions for current customers.
+In addition, the future demands 10 of new mining and oil and gas customers are generated with reference to, among 11 other things, sources such as expert third party consultants, reports from 12 government agencies such as the B.C.
+Oil and Gas Commission, and various other 13 company-specific reports.
+14

+Regarding future demand from the LNG industry, BC Hydro considered a range of 15 potential LNG loads as scenarios in the 2012 Load Forecast.
+Future demand from 16 the LNG industry warrants specific analysis given the scope of its potential impact on 17 resource plans.
 As discussed in section 1.1.2, BC Hydro and the B.C.
-Government - have been working with LNG proponents on options for meeting all or some of the - 20 energy needs of proposed LNG plants with power from the BC Hydro system. - 21 BC Hydro's current estimate suggests the LNG industry could need in the range of - 800 to 6,600 GWh/year (100 to 800 MW), with an expected LNG load of - 23 approximately 3,000 GWh/year and 360 MW by F2022.
-This load is referred to as - 24 "Expected LNG".
-BC Hydro is monitoring 12 publicly-announced LNG projects - proposed for Kitimat and Prince Rupert areas of the B.C.
-North Coast, as well as - Squamish in the Lower Mainland and Campbell River on Vancouver Island. - 27 Information regarding these proposed facilities is found in section 2.2.2.4.
+Government 18 have been working with LNG proponents on options for meeting all or some of the 19 energy needs of proposed LNG plants with power from the BC Hydro system.
+20 BC Hydro's current estimate suggests the LNG industry could need in the range of 21 800 to 6,600 GWh/year (100 to 800 MW), with an Expected LNG load of 22 approximately 3,000 GWh/year and 360 MW by F2022.
+This load is referred to as 23 'Expected LNG'.
+BC Hydro is monitoring 12 publicly-announced LNG projects 24 proposed for Kitimat, Prince Rupert and other areas of the B.C.
+North Coast, Howe 25 Sound in the Lower Mainland and Campbell River on Vancouver Island.
+Information 26 regarding these proposed facilities is found in section 2.2.2.
+27